amney1992/Tech-Interview-University/README.md

-# Awesome Tech Interview Prep
+# Awesome Tech Interview Prep Resources (Updated 2026)

 A curated, no-fluff list of the best resources for landing data and tech roles.